Lina Khan, Prominent Big Tech Critic, Will Lead The FTC

 Elizabeth Warren, D-Mass., said Khan leading the FTC is "tremendous news," saying in a statement that "giant tech companies like Google, Apple, Facebook and Amazon deserve the growing scrutiny they are facing and consolidation is choking off competition across American industries."

+Despite the bipartisan vote, Khan has drawn the ire of some Republicans, including Sen. Mike Lee of Utah.
+He has said Khan "lacks the experience necessary" for the FTC and her views on U.S. antitrust laws are "wildly out of step with a prudent approach to the law."

-Khan, 32, rapid rise followed a 2017 scholarly paper entitled "Amazon's Antitrust Paradox" that she wrote as a law student at Yale University.
-The paper went viral in some influential circles and gave rise to an approach known as "hipster antitrust."
+The rapid rise of Khan, 32, a Columbia Law School associate professor, followed a 2017 scholarly paper entitled "Amazon's Antitrust Paradox" that she wrote as a law student at Yale University.
+The paper went viral in some influential circles and led some to call her the leader of the progressive movement known as "hipster antitrust."
 She argued that the unmatched dominance of tech titans like Amazon shows that U.S. antitrust laws are broken and that regulations need to be rewritten to curb abuses of power.

 In recent months, Khan helped write a sweeping 449-page report for House Democrats that outlined the case for paring back the power of Apple, Amazon, Facebook and Google.
 House lawmakers last week introduced five bills to greatly regulate, and perhaps even break up some of the companies.